 In addition to ticket creation, we want to offer customers a branded experience.

-By using popular apps like Refined for Jira Service Desk, you can design your portal to match your brand identity.
+By using popular apps like Refined for Jira Service Management, you can design your portal to match your brand identity.
 This particular app also adds additional features, such as:

 - Link to multiple Confluence spaces.

 - Referring to external links in search results.

 - Showing open requests on the home portal.